Riley Cote: Cannabis and hemp advocacy

 During his time in the NHL, Cote used cannabis as a natural pain reliever and alternative to addictive pharmaceutical drugs.
 After retiring, Cote co-founded Athletes for Care, a group that advocates for athletes on issues of health and safety including the use of cannabis as medicine.

 Cote is also an advocate for hemp, founding the Hemp Heals Foundation to educate the public about the nutritional benefits of hemp and its numerous eco-friendly industrial uses.
 The organization hosts an annual music festival in Philadelphia to raise awareness about the various benefits and applications of the hemp plant.
 Cote is also a board member of the Pennsylvania Hemp Industry Council.

 Cote is co-founder of a company called Bodychek Wellness, which produces organically grown CBD extracts and functional mushroom blends intended as alternatives to traditional pain medications.

 Personal life

-Cote is married to wife Ashley and has two daughters named Kinsley and Kaia.
+Cote has two daughters with his ex-wife Ashley, named Kinsley and Kaia.
 He became an advocate for multiple sclerosis diagnosis and treatment after his older sister, Jamie, was diagnosed with the disease in 2000.
 His nickname is Riles.

 Aside from hockey, Cote has also been involved in real estate, creative production, and mindfulness coaching.